24-days Top 5 National Parks Trip

 Day 20: Santa Cruz - N.P.
 Kaa Iya (200 - 500 m)

 What you need to know in advance:

 The tour starts from Sa.
 Cruz, you will have the opportunity to buy some more in a supermarket before you start your journey to San José.
 In N.P.
-Kaa Iya and in the camp you cannot buy anything.
+Kaa Iya and in the camp there is nothing to buy.
 Once you are out of the city you will enjoy the lowland landscape.
-After 4 driving hours you arrive in the Jesuit Mission San José de Chiquitos.
-After that it will take about 3 hours before you arrive at the camp in the park.
-During this part of the ride you can see animals that also live in the park.
-The same evening, if you still feel like it, you can make your first trip to spot animals.
-Depending on your preference, you can also travel by car or on foot.
+After 4 driving hours you will arrive to the Jesuit Mission San José de Chiquitos.

 Day 21: N.P.
 Kaa Iya

-In the coming days, every day, in good consultation with your guide and the park ranger, you can go on a discovery trip with your guide and park ranger in the morning, in the afternoon and in the evening.
-Whether by car or on foot, to use as many opportunities as possible to see the jaguar or your favourite animal species living in the park.
-During our 5-day inspection tour, we recorded more than 100 bird species.
-Between the excursions you have the opportunity to rest and relax.
-Lunch and dinner are included today.
-Overnight in a tent in the park.
+Every day over the next few days, you can go on a morning, afternoon and evening exploration with your guide and park ranger.
+This can be either by car or on foot, to maximise your chances of seeing the jaguar or your favourite species living in the park.
+During our 5 days inspection tour, we recorded more than 100 bird species.
+In between the excursions you will have the time to rest and relax.

 Day 22: N.P.
 Kaa Iya